controlx-io/ethernet-ip-controller/readme.md

 ## Inspirations

-This project uses the following to achive the desired.
+This project uses the following to achieve the desired.

 ```
 https://github.com/cmseaton42/node-ethernet-ip